Updated on July 15, 2014

 Q) I have GIC health coverage and I'm turning age 65; what do I need to do?
 Should I enroll in Medicare Part A and/or Part B if I am eligible?

-A) If you are age 65 or over, call or visit your local Social Security Office for confirmation of Social Security and Medicare benefit eligibility.
+A) If you are age 65 or over, visit Social Security's website or your local Social Security Office for confirmation of Social Security and Medicare benefit eligibility.
 If eligible and if you are retired, you must enroll in Medicare Part A for free and Part B to continue coverage with the GIC.
 See the Benefit Decision Guide for your health plan options.

 If you, the insured, continue working at age 65 for the state or a participating municipality, you and your covered spouse (if applicable) should NOT enroll in Medicare Part B until you retire.
 For Medicare Part A, you and your covered spouse may enroll at age 65 or may wait until the insured retires.